You can find so many traditional Ghanian favorites at a local market © Merten Snijders / Getty Images

 Where to try it: Most local roadside eateries, known as chop bars, will have this staple dish on the menu.

-Have palm nuts in soup form
+2. Have palm nuts in soup

-Where to try it: Oseikrom Aduanipa is a 24-hour restaurant in Accra that serves Ghanaian classics seven days a week.
+Where to try it: Aduanipa is a 24-hour restaurant in Accra that serves Ghanaian classics seven days a week.
 Palm nut soup is always available here.

-You’ll learn quickly that Ghana is the home of stews and soups fused with flavorful spices, and red-red is no exception.
-A bean stew normally served with fried plantain, red-red is among the top food choices you should try in Ghana.
+You’ll learn quickly that Ghana is the home of stews and soups fused with flavorful spices, and red red is no exception.
+A bean stew normally served with fried plantain, red red is among the top food choices you should try in Ghana.
 The dish is a mixture of black-eyed peas, red palm oil, chili pepper and a host of other spices.
 It can sometimes include smoked meat or fish.

-Where to try it: Known for its authentic African meals, Buka Restaurant offers some of the best red-red in Accra, according to many Ghanaians.
+Where to try it: Known for its authentic African meals, Buka Restaurant offers some of the best red red in Accra, according to many Ghanaians.

-Swallow fufu at a chop bar
+4. Order fufu at a chop bar

 Where to try it: Bush Canteen at the University of Ghana is known as one of the most popular local spots to eat in Accra – and an even better place to enjoy some freshly-pounded fufu.

-Enjoy banku with your stew
+5. Enjoy banku with your stew

 Used as another accompaniment for meals in Ghana, banku is a carbohydrate composed of fermented corn and cassava dough shaped into golf-sized balls.
 The qualities of banku and fufu are not too far off one another and can easily be mixed up.
 Banku is distinguished by its slightly sour taste and thickness in comparison to fufu.
 It’s added to stews and soups and is eaten with a spicy pepper blend.